5 stages of job tests: how to hire the perfect candidate6 min read

 Now that you’ve done a thorough pre-screening of your candidates, you can use the interview to really dig into their personality and test how well they would integrate into your team.

-A great way to job test how a candidate will perform is to ask competency-based questions.
+A great way to run a skills test for the job and find out how a candidate will perform is to ask competency-based questions.

 Come up with a list of scenarios that the candidate would be expected to handle.
 Ask them if they’ve experienced that before, and how they dealt with it.
 Or, if they haven’t experienced it, how they would handle it.
 This type of pre-employment testing is a great way to determine how your candidate would handle specific workplace situations.